 The ketogenic diet is a high fat, low carbohydrate diet..
 The classic diet is made up of 3 parts fat and 1 part carbohydrate and protein.
 There are variations of the diet, like one that uses medium chain triglycerides as a primary source of fat.
 You and your child's doctor and dietitian will make adjustments to your child's diet as needed.

 The diet mimics some effects of fasting on the body.
 Glucose (sugar) is the easiest source of energy for the body.
 Most of the glucose comes from carbohydrates that we eat.
 Once the glucose is burned off, the body uses fat as a source of energy.
 The use of fat creates a by-product called ketones.
 For reasons not completely understood, the ketones may reduce or eliminate seizures.
 Your body will also use body fat for fuel when you fast but fasting is clearly not a long term option.
+Having a diet with a high amount fat will have a similar effect of increasing ketone production.

 Any dietary change is difficult.
 The range of food in this diet is somewhat limited, some find it easier than others to complete the process.
 To get the most benefit, it is important to follow the diet as closely as possible.